TadPal/gql_documents/README.md

 - only gql endpoint is available for other device outside of docker network - to access the GraphQL UI open http://localhost:82/gql on your device
   <br/><br/>

-- in this version of our project the database is populated with random data (not all databse is populated - for testing purposes only)
+- in this version of our project the database is populated with random data (not all database is populated - for testing purposes only)
   <br/><br/>

 pytest --cov-report term-missing --cov=gql_documents tests